kaspanet/docs/Getting Started/Full Node Installation.md

 You need to either download precompiled binaries, or compile the codebase yourself.
 The first option is recommended for most users.

-Note that all three components must be running in parallel.
+Note that all kaspad and the miner must be running in parallel.
 That is, each should be running from a different console and should not be distured as long as mining takes place.

 #### Download Binaries